Skip to Main Content

 Research and information synthesis

 Generative AI is transforming the way people gather and synthesize information.
 Imagine leveraging AI to quickly compile historical information, best practices, and case studies relevant to park management and recreational program development.
 While inaccuracies and hallucinations remain a concern at this time, AI tools can scour a wide range of sources, from academic journals to industry reports, extracting pertinent information and presenting it in a concise, easily digestible format.
-In addition to scanning pdfs and websites, generative AI tools can also quickly synthesize information from lengthy videos by scanning their transcripts.
+In addition to scanning PDFs and websites, generative AI tools can also quickly synthesize information from lengthy videos by scanning their transcripts.
 Otter.ai is one example of applications that listen to virtual and in-person meetings and provide transcripts and meeting summaries to share with participants.

 Brainstorming and creativity